Finished and signed in 1240, it is a monumental and unique work of this great Croatian artist.

 The successors of Radovan should also be attributed the construction of the whole forecourt of the cathedral as well as the ciborium and the octagonal pulpit in the interior.

-Learn more about this famous portal on our Split and Trogir private tour.
+Learn more about it on our Trogir walking tour or Dalmatian Highlights private tour.